The Developmental Relationships Survey: Coming Soon

 Equity Environments for Learning and Development:

-- Organization’s Commitment to Diversity, Equity, and Inclusion
+- Organizational Commitment to Diversity, Equity, and Inclusion + Youth-Staff Diversity

 - Experiences of Bias or Discrimination

-This survey will contain a component for school and program staff.
-Schools and organizations will be able to assess relationships at the staff level and see varying perspectives between staff and youth.
+This survey will contain some components for school and program staff.
+Schools and organizations will be able to assess relationships and diversity, equity, and inclusion assets at the staff level, as well as the youth level, to see varying perspectives between staff and youth.
 (For example, some teachers may believe they are good at “expressing care” where the data from the students may not reflect this.)

 Who will it be for?